 - The management may close down any hits or features if they feel that maintenance is needed.

 - When a closed sign is posted at a hit or feature, obey the sign.
 It is for your safety.

 - Mount Southington does NOT allow inverted aerials in the Drop Zone.

-- Helmets are recommended for everyone in the Drop Zone.
+- Helmets are required in the terrain park.

 - Only one person is allowed on a feature at a time.